fmatthew5876/stdcxx-align/proposal/draft.md

 Use Cases
 ===============

-* Operating system kernels, where pointers are represented or interchangable with `uintptr_t`
+* Operating system kernels, where pointers are represented or interchangeable with `uintptr_t`
 * Device drivers and memory mapped IO
 * Custom Memory allocators
 * Encryption algorithms
 * Hashing algorithms
 * IO and serialization
-* Simd lopps
+* Simd loops
 * Simd aligned loads and stores
-* Marshalling data for device drivers
+* Marshaling data for device drivers
 * Formatting data for GPU buffers in Graphics API's like OpenGL

 Usage Examples